kelseygonzalez/AU-STAT412-612/content/assignment/03-lab.markdown

+For this lab, complete part 1 and a at least one of the three following case studies.
+These are challenging but provide a real life example of what data wrangling looks like and I think each of you is capable of completing them!

+Note: Each of these steps is separate from each other, you should start with the raw `flights` data each time.

 # Part 1: Practice
 1. Install the `nycflights13` package (using the console).
 It's likely you already have this from the textbook reading.
 Load the tidyverse package and nycflights13 package and the `flights` data that comes with the package.

 2. Get a quick look at what your variables consist of and how many observations you have.
-Use `help(flights)` to get a qualitative of what each of these variables represents.
+Use `help(flights)` to get a qualitative understanding of what each of these variables represents.

 3. Select all variables that include information about arrival or departure.
 Also keep the `year`, `month`, and `day`.
 Use as few characters as possible in your `select()` call.
 Double check your work - did you grab something you didn't actually want?